 Munduk is a quiet and beautiful place to explore the green rice fields and discover local waterfalls.
 Here, you can also embark on a thrilling off-road adventure.

-Close to the centre of the island, it is three hours’ drive from Amed on your Bali roadtrip, but it’s worth the journey.
+Close to the centre of the island, it’s three hours’ drive from Amed on your Bali road trip and worth the journey.

 Things to do in Munduk

-For something a bit different, you can join a small Bali trekking tour company that will take you on a high-octane journey along rocky roads and through the jungle by four-wheel drive buggy and by bicycle.
+For something a bit different, you can join a small Bali trekking tour company.
+They will take you on a high-octane journey along rocky roads and through the jungle by four-wheel drive buggy and by bicycle.
 As well as revealing hidden parts of the island, the guides introduce the naturally grown spices and explain how coffee beans are processed locally.
 Definitely a highlight of our trip.

 Read my post all about the wonderful things to do in Munduk here.